Dasthagir01/Sample-public-project/README.md

 # Sample-public-project
-this is my sample public project
+This is my sample public project